micmejia/bible-dump/AMPC/Mark/Mark 6.md

-But when they saw Him walking on the sea they thought it was a ghost, and [^u]raised a [deep, throaty] shriek of terror.
+But when they saw Him walking on the sea they thought it was a ghost, and raised a [deep, throaty] shriek of terror.